doublevoid/ash/README.md

 Live comments through PubSub.

+An interface for subscribing to communities.

+Making posts in a community

 ## What is missing:

-An interface for subscribing to communities.

 A frontpage that is composed of the communities you've subscribed to.